 |Off-peak months (Jan, May, Jul, Sep)||$180|

-Bangkok is the by far the most popular nearby holiday destination among Singaporeans.
-How much it’ll cost you to fly from Singapore to Bangkok (and back) largely depends on what airline you choose, when you fly and how early you book your tickets.
-SIN to BKK is only 2.5h, which is relatively short, so if you’re a petite passenger (or are prepared to pretzel up your legs), you can save on air fares by choosing to fly with a budget airline.
+Singapore to Bangkok is only 2.5 hours by flight, which is relatively short.
+So, if you’re a petite passenger (or are prepared to pretzel up your legs), you can save on air fares by choosing to fly with a budget airline.
 In the above table are estimates of how much you can expect to spend flying with airlines like Scoot, Jetstar Asia and the likes.

 Generally, if you can get return flights for under $200, it’s a good deal.
-You can use third-party comparison aggregators like SkyScanner, KAYAK and Expedia to check the prices.
+You can use third-party comparison aggregators like SkyScanner, Agoda, Expedia, and KAYAK to check the prices.
 They are like the MoneySmart for air fares and help you score affordable flights.

 Because of most airlines’ dynamic pricing system, deciding when to book your flights can be tricky.
-However, according to findings from KAYAK, it seems that the sweet spot is 1 month before your trip.
+However, according to findings from KAYAK in 2018, it seems that the sweet spot is 1 month before your trip.
 Apparently you can save up to 29% on air fare – worth a shot, right?

 |Accommodation options||Cheapest price per pax|